index

 1. Will drinking salty broth make me thirsty?

-It shouldn't.
-The salt concentration in our broth is balanced with body fluids.
-Unlike eating a bag of salty crisps which dehydrates you, the mineral-rich liquid helps you retain fluid effectively.
+It should not.
+The mineral concentration in our broth is balanced with body fluids.
+Unlike eating salty snacks which dehydrate you, the mineral-rich liquid helps you retain fluid effectively where your skin needs it most.

 2. Can I add milk to it?

-No, please don't!
+No, please do not!
 Bone broth is a savoury beef extract.
-Adding milk would curdle it and taste terrible.
+Adding milk would curdle it and affect the flavour.
 Think of it as a savoury tea or a clear soup, not a milky latte.

 3. What if I miss my tea?

 It is often the habit we miss, not the tea itself.
 Holding a warm mug is comforting.
-Bone broth satisfies that need for warmth and comfort.
-If you crave flavour, add a slice of lemon or ginger.
+Bone broth satisfies that need for warmth.
+If you crave extra flavour, try adding a slice of lemon or fresh ginger.

 4. Is it heavy on the stomach?

-No. Because it is liquid and pre-digested, it empties from the stomach quickly, unlike a late-night snack (cheese/toast) which can sit heavy and cause reflux.
+No. Because it is liquid and easily absorbed, it empties from the stomach quickly.
+Unlike a late-night snack like cheese on toast, it will not sit heavy or cause discomfort during the night.

 5. Can I drink it while brushing my teeth?

 Drink it before brushing.
-It’s a food product.
-You want to go to sleep with a clean mouth, free of any food residue.
+It is a nutritional food product.
+You want to go to sleep with a clean mouth, free of any residue, to protect your dental health.

 Final Thoughts

-Your skincare routine doesn't end when you apply your night cream.
-Internal hydration is the final step.
-Make the swap tonight, and let your nutrition work for you while you dream.
+Your skincare routine does not end when you apply your night cream.
+Internal hydration is the final step for a vibrant morning look.
+Make the swap tonight, and let your nutrition support your natural renewal while you dream.